harshit77/flutter_firebase_google_/README.md

 ## Getting Started

-This project is a starting point for a Flutter application version 1.0.0
+This project is a starting point for a Flutter whatsapp application version 1.0.0

 A few resources to get you started if this is your first Flutter project: